Plays

 In ancient Greece, two actors, Cosmas and Hilarion, use the occasion of an outdoor drama festival to debate the wisdom and necessity of the theatrical practice of wearing masks.
 Meanwhile, Thalia, Cosmas’ sister, has her own ideas.
 The play uses anachronism to heighten the comedy and put the mask-wearing in perspective.

-• Production: Firehouse Center for the Arts, Newburyport, MA, 2023 (as part of the 21st annual New Works Festival).
+• 2023 New Works Festival, Firehouse Center for the Arts, Newburyport, MA, 2023

 • Production: Providence Fringe Festival (online), Providence, RI, 2021